huh445/Discord-Music-Bot/README.md

 - `yt-dlp` for YouTube audio extraction
 - FFmpeg installed and available in your system PATH
 - A Discord bot token with **applications.commands** scope enabled
+- Eyed3 for tools
+- DotEnv for getting the environment variable for running the bot

 ---